afelten-Anses/NAuRA/README.md

 NAuRA workflow
 ==================

-This workflow called NAuRA for "Nice automated research of variants" aims to detect genes or proteins based on a blast approach.
+This workflow called NAuRA for "Nice automated research of alleles" aims to detect genes or proteins based on a blast approach.
 If an alternative version of this gene/protein is detected, NAuRA extract its corresponding sequence and add this new version in the list of queries.
 Finally, NAuRA make a matrix where is specified which query and which allele is found for each genome.

 NAuRA give also the possibility to perform a phylogenetic analysis by using a neighbor joining approach based on allele sequences.